 - Slow page speed

-Perhaps one of the biggest mistakes we see with landing page design is a lack of mobile responsiveness.
-Given that 63% of organic search visits come from mobile devices, you need to design landing pages that can be easily navigated from smaller device screens.
+Given that more than half of organic search visits come from mobile devices, you need to design landing pages that can be easily navigated from smaller device screens.

 “A pivotal element when designing landing pages is prioritizing usability and visual hierarchy to guide the user effortlessly towards the CTA,” says Brian Kratt, head of design at Plumb Development.
-“One glaring mistake I’ve observed is the lack of emphasis on mobile responsiveness, which can alienate a significant portion of the audience.”

 The good news?
 Once you know to look for these issues, any that you come across can usually be addressed and fixed quickly.

-Conversions are the goal of most landing pages.
+Driving conversions is the goal of most landing pages.
 Because of this, any optimization tweaks or tests conducted should aim to increase those conversions.

 For starters, spend time brainstorming a handful of attention-grabbing headlines that you can then test to see how your audience responds.